jcornaz/bvh-arena/README.md

 A bounding-volume hierarchy for in-game broad-phase collision detection

-## Goals
+## Features

-* Provide a viable bounding-volume hierarchy for broad-phase collision-detection
-* Being usable in-game where the scene can be very dynamic
-  * Insertion algorithm
 * Fast insertion and removal
+* Fast iteration over overlaping pairs
 * Efficient reuse of memory when volumes are removed (backed by a generational-arena storage)

 ## Non-goals

-* Being optimized for ray-tracing (though, ray-cast will eventually be supported)
+This library does *not* attempt to be optimized for ray-tracing (though, ray-cast may eventually be supported)

+## `no_std` support

+This crate is `no_std` compatible but requires a [global allocator](https://doc.rust-lang.org/stable/core/alloc/trait.GlobalAlloc.html).

 ## Motivation

-In the context of building my own collision detection library for rust, I wanted to use a bounding-volume-hierarchy (BVH) for the broad-phase.
+In the context of building my own collision detection logic, I wanted to use a bounding-volume-hierarchy (BVH) for the broad-phase.

-But it seamed that most of the existing BVH implementations are biased oriented toward the ray-tracing use-case.
+But it seamed that most of the existing BVH implementations are biased toward the ray-tracing use-case.
-And they provide different API, algorithms and trades-off than what I am looking for.
+And that means, they provide different API, algorithms and trade-offs than what I am looking for.

 ## License